ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 In this section, you will set up your working environment using the BioCypher Project Template.
 This template provides a ready-to-use folder structure and example files, so you can focus on building your application.

 **Before you start:**
-- Make sure you have [Poetry](https://python-poetry.org/docs/#installation) and Python 3.10 or higher installed.
+- Ensure you have [Poetry](https://python-poetry.org/docs/#installation) and Python 3.10 or higher installed.
 If not, follow the official installation guides.

 **Steps:**